linuxlawson/texpert/README.md

-# Texpert
+# Texpert Text Editor
-Text editor made in Python with Tkinter
+A small and lightweight text editor made in Python with Tkinter

 **Features:**